sun-wendy/6.4400-graphics/assignment1/README.md

 ### References

 I used references for creating three new artifacts **(the images could be found in [the Images folder](/images/))**.
 * My first curve artifact is a circle.
-I referenced [this Stack Overflow page](https://stackoverflow.com/questions/1734745/how-to-create-circle-with-b%C3%A9zier-curves) as well as [this article](https://spencermortensen.com/articles/bezier-circle/) for calculating control points for the four curves that make up a circle;
+I referenced [this Stack Overflow page](https://stackoverflow.com/questions/1734745/how-to-create-circle-with-b%C3%A9zier-curves) as well as [this article](https://spencermortensen.com/articles/bezier-circle/) for calculating control points for the four curves that make up a circle.
 * My second patch artifact is an abstract teacup (actually very abstract).
 My collaborator Jiacheng Zhu introduced me to [this web page](https://people.sc.fsu.edu/~jburkardt/data/bezier_surface/bezier_surface.html) that has a file for a teacup object.
 * My third patch artifact is a bowl-shaped object.
 I built upon the pattern I found in the circle and the teapot splines to render the bowl.
 <br><br>